0xAX/linux-insides/Booting/linux-bootstrap-1.md

     .byte start_of_setup-1f
 ```

-`jump`, which is at a 512 byte offset from [4d 5a](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L47).
+jump, which is at a `512` byte offset from [4d 5a](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L46).
 It also needs to align `cs` from `0x10200` to `0x10000`, as well as all other segment registers.
 After that, we set up the stack:

 ```assembly
     pushw   %ds